Apple Inc. is a manufacturer of Macintosh computers, the iPhone smart phone, iPads, iPhone, servers and software.

 Known for its very loyal customers, Apple is one of the most innovative companies in technology and praised for its brilliant design and quality of products.

 Company founder Steve Jobs is a Silicon Valley icon was a charismatic showman and promoter of Apple products.
-He died on October 4, 2011 at the age of 56 following a long bout with pancreatic cancer.
-Tim Cook, Chief Operating Officer, took over the position of CEO in August.
+He died on October 4, 2011 following a long bout with pancreatic cancer.
+Tim Cook, formerly Chief Operating Officer of Apple, took over the position of CEO.

 Apple is a very secretive company and has spawned numerous websites that offer rumors and gossip on products it is working on.

-For fiscal 2011, Apple generated record revenues of $108.2 billion and profits of $25.9 billion on strong sales worldwide of the iPad and iPhone.
+For fiscal 2014, Apple generated record revenues of $182.7 billion, up from $170.9 billion the previous year, and profits of $39.5 billion on strong sales worldwide of the new iPhone 6 and 6 Plus which went on sale in fall 2014.
+Apple has over $150 billion in cash and securities available.

 Apple was founded by Steve Jobs and Steve Wozniak in 1976 with the development of the first Apple personal computer.
 The Apple IIe was launched in 1983.
 The first Macintosh computer shipped in 1984 which featured a graphical user interface -- making computers easier to use.